 - Business Name

-- Registered Agent’s information – A Tennessee Registered Agent is the singular point of contact for the entity should a legal or tax notice need to be sent to the business.
-This is often one of the owners and if their home address is used, that address becomes public information.
-Many people find this concerning and use a Registered Agent service like Northwest Registered Agent or IncFile so their home address isn’t listed.
+- Registered Agent’s information – A Tennessee Registered Agent is the singular point of contact for the entity should a legal, or tax notice need to be sent to the business.
+This is often one of the owners, and if their home address is used, that address becomes public information.
+Many people find this concerning and use a Registered Agent service like Northwest Registered Agent, so their home address isn’t publically listed.

 - A Certificate of Existence can also be ordered to prove the status of the entity.